B2B Sales Video Proposals: A Guide for the Modern Seller

 However, a multichannel sales outreach approach increases the chance of getting an appointment or closing a deal.
 With the right skills, your sales reps can record compelling video messages that boost their chance of setting a Zoom appointment with a prospect.
 Why?
-Because the prospect has seen your rep on video and with the right messaging they feel connected to your rep. In my previous article, I explained how neuroscience shows that video generates the same closeness as a face-to-face meeting because of mirror neurons.With the right skills, sales reps can record compelling video messages that boost their chance of setting a @Zoom.us appointment with a prospect. @GoVengreso @KurtShaver Click To Tweet
+Because the prospect has seen your rep on video and with the right sales messaging they feel connected to your rep. In my previous article, I explained how neuroscience shows that video generates the same closeness as a face-to-face meeting because of mirror neurons.With the right skills, sales reps can record compelling video messages that boost their chance of setting a @Zoom.us appointment with a prospect. @GoVengreso @KurtShaver Click To Tweet

 How Can Your Remote Sales Team Start Sending Sales Video Proposals?

 Before they send winning video proposals, sellers need to master the art and science of creating and delivering video sales messages.
 They need to learn to be engaging, authentic, purposeful in their words, and concise – and doing it on camera.
 Skills they already possess such as smiling, being enthusiastic, and always offering a call to action need to be developed on camera.

 This is why Vengreso offers the Selling with Video Virtual Bootcamp for Remote Sales Teams.
 This training program is designed for all B2B sales teams, especially for teams who previously relied on in-person events and conversations to sell.
 This program is 100% virtual and will teach you and your sales team all the viable use cases for selling with video, how to be irresistible on camera, leverage verbal and non-verbal cues, how to write effective scripts and other best practices to create more sales conversations with video.